-The Avon Loop neighbourhood is a little pocket in the bend of the Ōtākaro-Avon River.
+The tranquil Avon Loop neighbourhood is a little pocket in the bend of the Ōtākaro-Avon River.

 Residents are blessed with an abundance of green space in the neighbourhood, with much of the surrounding land being in the red zone post-earthquake.

 The Ōtākaro-Avon River Corridor connects this neighbourhood with the rest of the Central City and nearby suburbs, east of Fitzgerald Avenue.
-Walnut Park is the local park for residents to meet and for children to play.
+Walnut Park and Chesterfields are the local parks for residents to meet and for children to play.

 Christchurch East and Ao Tawhiti School are within walking distance.

-The Avon Loop neighbourhood is within walking distance to a number of restaurants, bars and shopping facilities within the Central City core.
+The Avon Loop neighbourhood is within walking distance of a number of restaurants, bars and shopping facilities within the Central City core.